Aguascalientes (city): History

 The third neighborhood is the Barrio de Guadalupe, which began its development as a string of shops and trading posts alongside the road leading from Aguascalientes to Jalpa and Zacatecas during the latter half of the 18th century.
 The neighborhood's iconic Templo de Guadalupe was built between 1767 and 1789; it is recognized for its Spanish Baroque façade and its dome lined with Talavera tiles.
 Especially after the founding of the Fundición Central Mexicana ('Mexican Central Foundry'), the neighborhood developed quickly; by the early 20th century its roadside inns had mostly been converted into homes and its boundaries had blurred with those of the Barrio de San Marcos.

 The final neighborhood is the Barrio de la Salud, which has its roots in a small chapel and a cemetery developed towards the end of the 18th century to deal with a number of disease epidemics that had struck the area.
 Gravediggers established homes near the cemetery, and others took advantage of the open land to establish orchards.
 Though the orchards began to disappear during the early 20th century, clues as to the neighborhood's roots still remain.
 First of all, the fact that property lines generally followed irrigation ditches can still be seen in the neighborhood's haphazard street grids today.
 Second, the neighborhood's working-class character is visible in its primarily single-story homes featuring simple façades.

 A fifth neighborhood, the Barrio de la Estación, named after the town's central train station, is often grouped in with the city's original neighborhoods.
 However, this neighborhood is considerably more modern, with much of its development dating from the final decades of the 19th century or later.
 Therefore, despite its important role in the history of Aguascalientes, it is not strictly accurate to consider the Barrio de la Estación one of the city's original historical neighborhoods.

+Geography

 Climate

 Under the Köppen climate classification, Aguascalientes has a semi-arid climate (Köppen BSh).
 Most of the precipitation is concentrated from June to September.